technohippy/M17N.js/README.markdown

 ### Functions

+- M17N.setLocale(locale) : the given locale is stored in cookie and the value is used as default next time
-- M18N.translate(key) : translate key into M17N.locale languate
+- M17N.translate(key) : translate key into M17N.locale languate
-- M18N.insertTranslate(key) : insert translated words at the position of the script tag.
+- M17N.insertTranslate(key) : insert translated words at the position of the script tag.
-- t(key) : alias of M18N.translate(key)
+- t(key) : alias of M17N.translate(key)
-- it(key) : alias of M18N.insertTranslate(key)
+- it(key) : alias of M17N.insertTranslate(key)

 ### Special ClassName